Koromix/rygel/src/rekkord/README.md

 # Overview

-Rekord is a **multi-platform backup tool**, with the following features:
+Rekkord is a **multi-platform backup tool**, with the following features:

 - Write-only passwords / keys (using asymmetic encryption)
 - Data deduplication based on content-defined chunking